-The Company is obligated to pay royalties and pay development and patent costs pursuant to an exclusive Amended and Restated Intellectual Property License Agreement dated as of September 30, 2016 with Syzygy, a company owned and controlled by stockholder/officers Mr. Norris and Mr. Barnes.
-The agreement provides for royalties of 4% of revenues from products employing the licensed ensnarement device technology up to an aggregate of \$1,000,000 of royalties or until September 30, 2026, whichever is earlier.
+The Company is obligated to pay royalties and pay development and patent costs pursuant to an exclusive Amended and Restated Intellectual Property License Agreement dated as of September 30, 2016 with Syzygy, a company owned and controlled by stockholders/officers Mr. Elwood Norris and Mr. James Barnes.
+The agreement provides for royalty payments of 4% of revenues from products employing the licensed ensnarement device technology up to an aggregate of \$1,000,000 in royalties or until September 30, 2026, whichever occurs earlier.

-7. RELATED PARTY TRANSACTIONS
+8. RELATED PARTY TRANSACTIONS